Kalamazoo Federal Drug Crime Attorneys

 - Lack of Intent to Distribute: If the prosecution is alleging intent to distribute, the defense may argue that the defendant had no intention to sell or distribute the drugs and instead possessed them for personal use.

-- Entrapment: This defense argues that law enforcement induced the defendant to commit the crime they are charged with.
-To succeed with an entrapment defense, the defendant must show that they were not predisposed to commit the crime and that law enforcement's actions were the primary reason for their involvement.
+- Entrapment: This defense argues that law enforcement induced the defendant to commit the crime for which they are charged.
+To succeed with an entrapment defense, the defendant must show that they were not predisposed to commit the crime and that law enforcement’s actions were the primary reason for their involvement.

 - Duress or Coercion: If the defendant can show that they were forced or threatened into possessing or distributing drugs, it may serve as a defense.
 However, the defendant must demonstrate that the threat was imminent and that there were no reasonable alternatives to committing the crime.